pradipchougule0811/pradipchougule0811/README.md

 - 👋 Hi, I’m Pradip Chougule
 - 👀 I’m interested in Java
-- 🌱 I’m currently learning Jira
-- 💞️ I’m looking to collaborate on sample applications
+- 💞️ I like to work on Java applications